isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 ---

 Before Snapdragon meets “the town witch,” Jacks, Snapdragon suspects that Jacks eats pets.
-At first, Snapdragon, or Snap, calls Jacks an old loony.
-In Kat Leyh’s 2020 graphic novel, _Snapdragon_,when the main character of the same name goes to meet Jacks herself, Snap quickly finds Jacks to be a caring and capable adult.
-Jacks helps Snap’s injured dog, Good Boy, and Snap realizes that Jacks is a skilled animal caretaker.
-Soon, Jacks begins to teach Snap how to care for animals as well.
+In Kat Leyh’s 2020 graphic novel, _Snapdragon_, when the titular character goes to meet Jacks herself, however, she quickly finds Jacks to be a caring and capable adult.
+Jacks helps Snap’s injured dog, Good Boy, and Snap appreciates Jacks's animal caretaking skills.
+Jacks begins to teach Snap how to care for animals as well.
 While at Jacks’s house, Snap also sees the articulation work that Jacks does.
 Jacks explains to Snap that she collects the bones of dead animals and carefully puts the bones back together.
-Jacks then sells the skeletons to people for museum, education, or collector purposes.
+Jacks then sells the skeletons to people for museum, education, or collection purposes.
 In addition to the animal caretaking, Jacks begins to teach Snap how to put animal bones back together.
 After many productive days together, Snap discovers that Jacks can use magic.
 Snap begs Jacks to teach her magic, too, and Jacks agrees.
-Throughout their time together, Jacks proves to be a wonderful teacher to Snap, as she models the correct way to do work, allows Snap to practice on her own, and gives Snap positive feedback when Snap does well.
+Throughout their time together, Jacks serves as an effective teacher to Snap, as she models the correct way to do work, allows Snap to practice on her own, and gives Snap positive feedback when Snap does well.